 Time For Prayer: Pursuing Intimacy

 Katrina helps us think about how prayer is an incredible way for us to grow in our relationship with Jesus.
-Why not grab a coffee, have a read of today's post, and then spend some time talking to our Heavenly Father in prayer. x
+Why not grab a coffee, have a read of today's post, and spend some time talking to your Heavenly Father in prayer.
+MP Team x

 Although Christmas itself is usually a really busy time, soon after the festivities are finished we tend to hit a lull.
 For me, that time is usually filled with watching TV and eating my body weight in leftover cheese and Quality Street.
 The magic has disappeared, that excitement of celebration and the closeness we felt to Jesus seems to have burned off so quickly.
 We feel disappointed and deflated.